Discover Wallington's snowdrops

 Don't miss the Walled Garden

-For even more snowdrops, venture into the walled garden and discover the winter garden, a secluded area filled with snowdrops, vibrant purple Iris and yellow winter aconite.
+For even more snowdrops, venture into the walled garden and discover the Orchard Square (otherwise known as the Nuttery), a secluded area filled with snowdrops and emerging crocus.
 This colourful corner will brighten the dullest day.

 Be sure to visit the beautiful Edwardian Conservatory on the terrace too.
-Originally created as a covered winter garden, it’s home to a colourful array of plants throughout the year, including Jasmine, Begonia and Clerodendrum.
+Originally created as a covered winter garden, it is home to a colourful array of plants throughout the year, including the Cymbidium orchid, Primula malacoides and Veltheimia bracteata.

 Take in the fragrant smell and look out for the friendly resident robin who likes to make an appearance along with his wren friends.

 A growing attraction

-As well as all the snowdrops, 100,000 crocus will start to appear on the lawns in the walled garden later in the spring.
+As well as all the snowdrops, 100,000 crocus will start to appear on the lawns in the walled garden later in the spring so keep checking the website and social media for updates and time your visit to see this extraordinary spectacle just right.